1. Why do my breasts hurt?

 The pain can vary from mild to severe and the breasts can also be tender and sore to touch.

-You may experience heaviness, tenderness, a burning, prickling or stabbing pain, or a feeling of tightness.
+You may feel heaviness, tenderness, a burning, prickling or stabbing pain, or a feeling of tightness.

-The pain usually affects both breasts but it can affect just one breast.
+The pain usually affects both breasts but it can affect just 1.
 It can also spread to the armpit, down the arm and to the shoulder blade.

-Cyclical breast pain is linked to changing hormone levels during the menstrual cycle.
-The pain often goes away once a period starts.
-In some women, this type of pain will go away by itself, but it can come back.
+Cyclical breast pain often goes away once a period starts.
+In some women, the pain will go away by itself, but it can come back.

 Breast pain can also be associated with starting to take or changing contraception that contains hormones.